phoenixframework/phoenix/guides/docs/ecto.md

 end
 ```

 Ecto schemas at their core are simply Elixir structs.
-Our `schema` block is what tells Ecto how to cast our `%User{}` struct fields to and from the external `"users`" table.
+Our `schema` block is what tells Ecto how to cast our `%User{}` struct fields to and from the external `users` table.
 Often, the ability to simply cast data to and from the database isn't enough and extra data validation is required.
 This is where Ecto Changesets come in.
 Let's dive in!

 ## Changesets and Validations